A Brief Introduction

 Equal Temperament is a system of musical tuning in which each octave is divided into twelve equal-sized intervals.
 A typical piano is an example of an Equal Tempered instrument.
 Each octave is divided into twelve half-steps; each being the same size.

-The Just Scale is a scale built on the Overtone Series.
-In comparison with Equal Temperament however, the Just Scale does not have equal-sized intervals.
+In Just Temperament, scales are built with tones from the Overtone Series.
+In comparison with Equal Temperament however, Just Temperament does not have equal-sized intervals (except for the octave).

-Given that the intervals between tones in the Just Scale are not equal-sized, Just Scales contain totally different tones when compared with each other.
-This makes changing the piano's key impossible.
+Given that the intervals between tones in Just Temperament are not equal-sized, scales based on Just Temperament contain totally different tones when compared with each other.

 In order to allow multiple keys in Just Temperament, you would need to build twelve pianos; each tuned to a different Fundamental.
-To switch Just Scales from C to G, run over to the G piano and wail away.
+To change key from C to G, run over to the G piano and wail away.

 Enter: The Twonker

-The Twonker allows a musician to play overtones in a predictable and flexible manner, using a regular MIDI-based keyboard.
-In essence, it behaves like twelve different pianos tuned to twelve different Just Scales.
-You "change the piano" by simply choosing a new Fundamental and otherwise playing normally.
+The Twonker allows a musician to play overtones in a predictable manner, using a regular MIDI-based keyboard.
+In essence, it behaves like twelve different pianos tuned to twelve different Just Tempered Scales.
+You change keys in Just Temperament by simply choosing a new Fundamental and otherwise playing normally.